JavaSaBr/fake-smtp-server/README.md

 # Fake SMTP Server

-*Simple SMTP Server which stores all received emails in an in-memory database and renders the emails in a web interface*
+*Simple SMTP Server which stores all received emails in an in-memory database*

 ## Introduction

 The root of this project comes from [kurzdigital/fake-smtp-server](https://github.com/kurzdigital/fake-smtp-server).
-It is extended by a delete function for the emails and the it is secured behind a login.

 ## Prerequisites